 UK Government: Maintaining records to support NHS Test and Trace

-New guidance has been produced to help organisations in certain sectors collect details and maintain records of staff, customers and visitors on their premises, from Saturday 4 July onwards, to support NHS Test and Trace.
-Please see also Test and Trace in the workplace and information on local lockdown.
+New guidance has been produced to help organisations in certain sectors collect details and maintain records of staff, customers and visitors on their premises to support NHS Test and Trace.
+Venues in hospitality, the tourism and leisure industry, close contact services and local authority facilities must:

 Welsh Government: Phased return guidance for culture and heritage destinations